jototland/stackedit_workspace/statistikknotater/r.md

 #### `order`
 To get a sorted list: which element should in you pick?
 In which `order`?

-(The function `order` returns the indices you should pick from the input list to get it in sorted order).
+The function `order` returns the indices you should pick from the input list to get it in sorted order.
 ```
 all(sort(x) == x[order(x)])
 ```